aidenc17/aidenc17/README.md

 - **Space Invaders:** Program in Java that uses Java Swing to emulate the classic Space Invaders!
 Features include:
   - A movable character
   - Approaching enemies
-  - A shooting system for the player to fight back
+  - A **shooting system** for the player to fight back
-  - A scoreboard and difficulty that ramps up as you progress
+  - A scoreboard and **difficulty** that **ramps up** as you progress

-- **Catacomb Crawler:** Program in Java that prompts the user for their name, then sets them on a quest through rooms to battle monsters and make it to the exit before running out of health.
+- **Catacomb Crawler:** Program in **Java** that prompts the user for their name, then sets them on a quest through rooms to battle monsters and make it to the exit before running out of health.
 Key features include:
   - Three separate classes and two-dimensional arrays to build the game
-  - An in-depth random fighting mechanic
+  - An in-depth **random fighting mechanic**
-  - A text-based map displayed on the terminal
+  - A **text-based map** displayed on the terminal

 - **Business Card App**  built using **Jetpack Compose** for modern Android UI development.
 The app features:
-  - 📷 **Profile Image**: Displays a centered logo/image.
+  - Profile Image: Displays a centered logo/image.
-  - 🏷️ **Name & Title**: Well-aligned and styled text for professional presentation.
+  - Name & Title: Well-aligned and styled text for professional presentation.
-  - 📞 **Contact Information**: Includes phone, social handle, and email with icons.
+  - Contact Information: Includes phone, social handle, and email with icons.
-  - 🛠️ **Jetpack Compose**: Uses declarative UI with **Material 3** components.
+  - Jetpack Compose: Uses declarative UI with **Material 3** components.

 ---